NY-Daystar/Corpos-christie/README.md

                 {
-                    "min": 0, // Minimun in euros to get in the tranche "max": 10084, // Maximum in euros to get in the tranche "percentage": 0 // Percentage taxable in euros in this tranche },
+                    "min": 0, // Minimun in euros to get in the tranche "max": 10084, // Maximum in euros to get in the tranche "rate": 0 // Rate taxable in euros in this tranche },
                 {
                     "min": 10085,
                     "max": 25710,
-                    "percentage": 11
+                    "rate": 11
                 },
                 {
                     "min": 25711,
                     "max": 73516,
-                    "percentage": 30
+                    "rate": 30
                 }
             ]
         }